 If there was one thing that you wanted to get across in Romaplasm that you feel like people might not pick up on, what would that be?

 It's a very unabashed expression of self.
 It's declaring everything about who I am and what I'm passionate about as a record but without being explicit about it in a juvenile way.
 It's not like, "I'm gay!
 I love tunes!"
 It's showing you vs. telling.
-I'm not showing you who I am, I'm just telling you everything.
+I'm not telling you who I am, I'm just showing you everything.

 I don't want it to be the anime record or anything like that, that's not what it is.
 It's just me being myself as hard as I possibly can.
 I've always been myself in the way that I make music, but I just feel like this is the most unadulterated version of that.
 It's just so direct to how I feel about the world and what inspires me.
 And if anything, I hope it inspires other people to make things the same way, where they stop thinking about what may or may not be cool to just make the shit that they fucking love.
 I always try to think, what is the music that I want in the world that doesn't exist already?
 Whether or not I succeed in that is completely up to other people and is usually not the case.
 I'm usually not successful with that but the effort of that is the thing I would like other people to try.